cb4ds/canvasXpress/inst/README-known_issues.md

 # Known Issues in CanvasXpress from R/Shiny

-- Map charts (17 and 18) - CX site - R reproducible code is not executable
+- Map charts 17 - CX site - R reproducible code is not executable

 ---